 About one in 200 transplant recipients in the United States develops the disease.

-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for Kaposi sarcoma is about 67%.
-The three-year survival rate for people in the good-risk category (see the Stages section) in both the T and S factors is 90%.
-People in the poor-risk category in the T and S factors have a five-year survival rate of 50%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of people with Kaposi sarcoma is about 68% overall, but this can vary widely based on characteristics of the disease and other factors.
 More effective treatments for HIV/AIDS are improving the survival rate both by treating the infections associated with HIV/AIDS and the Kaposi sarcoma.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
 Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 It is not possible to tell a person how long he or she will live with Kaposi sarcoma.
 Learn more about understanding statistics.

 Source: American Cancer Society.

 To continue reading this guide, use the menu on the side of your screen to select another section.